avengers-p7/Avengers_P7_Documents/Application_CI/Design/03- Java CI checks/Code Complication.md

 ***

-# Different Tools of java compilation
+# Different Tools for java compilation

 In the Java ecosystem, there are several tools commonly used for compiling Java code.
 Here are some of the prominent ones